 Malin Ah-King and Eva Hayward (2014) ‘Toxic sexes: Perverting pollution and queering hormone disruption’, O-zone: A Journal of Object-Oriented Study, 1: 1-12.

-Two readings for this session Hope in blasted landscapes and Toxic Sexes discuss the topic of persistence of life in situations when the natural and cultural worlds collide as in the case of oil well blowout and oil spill, or intermingle by the use of chemicals for industrial productions.
+Two readings for this session Hope in blasted landscapes (Kirsky et al 2014) and Toxic Sexes (Ah-King and Hayward 2014) discuss the topic of persistence of life and the possibilities of a politics for the future bio-cultural co-habitation in the face of catastrophes as in the case of oil well blowout and oil spill, or ‘hormone pollution’ resulting from industrial pollution and he use of chemicals in … [cosmetics, medicines etc.].

-However, two texts offer different views on the future bio-cultural co-habitation.
+the , two texts offer different views on the future bio-cultural co-habitation.

-The text is an insight to the landscape transformed by a natural or human catastrophe and biocultural hope. (p.
-29) In the cases of the paper, it was about Hurricane Katrina (p.
-31) and the BP’s Deepwater Horizon explosion.
-After these strong events the people managed to organize themself and propose a new sort of with each other, contrary to that what Derrida proposes “rather hoping for nothing in particular, rather than literally expecting the unexpected.
-The organic intellectuals who swarmed to the Multispecies Salon used figuration to animate the field of biocultural possibility” (p.
+Hopes in a blasted landscape shows how the landscape and politics are transformed by a natural and human catastrophe and biocultural hope (p.
+29), in this case Hurricane Katrina and particularly the BP’s Deepwater Horizon oil spill.
+In the wake of these events, people organized themselves and proposed a new mode of being with each other.
+Biocultural hope here is generated from particular interactions with unloved others.
+In contrast to Derrida’smessianic “ hoping for nothing in particular”’ these activists and artists ‘animate[d] the field of biocultural possibility” (p.
 57).
-They found a politics of with each other in a multispecies level and managed to find hope and care for organisms like fish, goats and hermit crabs and that on behalf on a Art Salon, that open discussion about plankton for example that went thru disciplines like biologists, oceanographers, activists and anthropologists.
+They founded a politics of being with each other in multispecies interaction and generate hope and care for organisms like fish, goats and hermit crabs in collaboration with biologists, oceanographers, activists and anthropologists.
 They adopted a tactic of ethnography where they helped the species in a kind of interspecies care. (p.
-38) The disastrous situation of the animals managed to mobilize the mass and transform the toxic hopelessness into acts of new hope with organized political actions and movements that fought against the ecological and political situation, where the government did not cared enough about the negative impact of the BP explosion. (“Section of the Mississippi River called Cancer Alley—Gulf Coast residents were long accustomed to taking precaution into their own hands as a result of corporate and governmental abdication” p.
-36) The anti oil demonstration even lead to a complex critique of the global capitalism as we can see the critique as well in the today coronavirus situation. (p.
-44) and an anti capitalist approach in New Orleans: “While city planners fantasized about a clean opening in the aftermath of this disaster, and tenacious forms of life proliferated, young artists at the other end of the American political spectrum began flocking to New Orleans after the storm.” (p.
-50) That brought opportunities and new problem (p.
+38) The disastrous situation of the animals succeeded to mobilize and transform the toxic hopelessness into acts of new hope with organized political actions and movements that fought against an ecological and political situation, where the government did not care enough about the negative impact of the BP explosion. (“ The anti-oil demonstrations even lead to a complex critique of the global capitalism (p.
+44) and an anti-capitalist movement in New Orleans: “While city planners fantasized about a clean opening in the aftermath of this disaster, and tenacious forms of life proliferated, young artists at the other end of the American political spectrum began flocking to New Orleans after the storm.” (p.
+50) This brought opportunities but also new problem (p.
 511) connected to gentrification and other symptoms of the capitalism.

 [In Hope in blasted landscapes the solution is seen in pure, “chemical free” life without heavy industries, which should be replaced with communal gardening and animal rearing (what socialist ecofeminists proffer) and where the author sees the “the possibilities of biocultural hope” (Kirksey et al., 2014, p.
 29).]

-In Toxic Sexes the authors suggest “a counter discourse that rethinks our purity and “chemical free” ideas so as to simultaneously comprehend threat, resilience, and potential.
-Embodiment, which includes sex, is a process of becoming with these altered environments.
+In Toxic Sexes the authors suggest “a counter discourse that rethinks our purity and “chemical free” ideas so as to simultaneously comprehend threat, resilience, and potential. […] Embodiment, which includes sex, is a process of becoming with these altered environments.
 Whatever futures await us, we are the future organisms that we are becoming.”
 (Ah-King & Hayward, 2014, p.
 9).